ppkgtmm/big-data-map-reduce/README.md

 cat <text file name> | python3 mapper.py bigram --clean
 ```

-## Walk through
-- [mapper](https://github.com/ppkgtmm/big-data-map-reduce/blob/main/mapper.py) - Count words inside input text which is supplied line by line
-- [reducer](https://github.com/ppkgtmm/big-data-map-reduce/blob/main/reducer.py) - Perform aggregation of counts for each unique word inside text

-see this [notebook](https://github.com/ppkgtmm/big-data/blob/main/Lecture%206%20-%20Hadoop%20MapReduce/Exercise.ipynb) if you want to know more about how the code here is used
+see this [notebook](https://github.com/ppkgtmm/big-data/blob/main/Lecture%206%20-%20Hadoop%20MapReduce/Exercise.ipynb) if you want to know more about how the code here is used with hadoop

 ## References
 - [Hadoop streaming using python word count problem](https://www.geeksforgeeks.org/hadoop-streaming-using-python-word-count-problem/)